How to maximize the use of UX research repositories in your organization

 • Sales building a strategy for your new product?
 They should read the insights from the beta testing interviews.

 • C-level preparing for the annual investor presentation?
-They should check the trends in your CSAT scores then combine them with customer quotes.
+They should check the trends in your CSAT scores and then combine them with customer quotes.

 Conclusion

-Research repositories are great tools to conduct and organize your research but that is what they are – tools.
+Research repositories are great tools to conduct and organize your research, but that's what they are—tools.
 To unlock their full potential, all stakeholders in the company need to understand how and why to use them.
+We believe this is best achieved by involving as many of them as possible in a continuous customer-facing research process.